North Devon's UNESCO Biosphere Reserve river sustainable project

-News from my past work experience place: North Devon’s UNESCO Biosphere Reserve, river sustainable project.
+News from my past work experience place: North Devon’s UNESCO Biosphere Reserve, sustainable river project.

 The Devon version was set up in the Torridge catchment.
 It was put in place by the Northern Devon Nature Improvement Area (NIA).
-So far it has generated a good deal of local interest.
+So far, it has generated a good deal of local interest.

 North Devon’s UNESCO Biosphere Reserve reports that the network of volunteers has been collecting data that provides an invaluable view of water quality in the catchment.
 So much so that other groups are interested, should funding allow, in taking up Riverfly in the Taw catchment and on Exmoor, and there is also potential to extend the Torridge network by recruiting even more volunteers.